Why State-Specific Compliance Matters

 Many states allow pharmacists to prescribe under collaborative practice agreements (CPAs) with physicians.
 Scope varies by state.

-Many states impose day-supply limits for initial opioid prescriptions (typically 3-7 days).
+Many states impose day-supply limits for initial controlled substance prescriptions (typically 3-7 days).
 Check your state for specifics.

 Naloxone Co-Prescribing Requirements

-Some states require or recommend prescribing naloxone alongside opioids for high-risk patients.
+Some states require or recommend prescribing overdose reversal agents alongside controlled substances for high-risk patients.